October Health – 2025 Report

 Self-esteem in United Kingdom

-The leading cause of self-esteem stress in the United Kingdom at the population level is often related to workplace factors, including job insecurity, high work demands, and lack of recognition.
-Economic pressures and social comparison, amplified by social media use, also contribute significantly.
-Addressing these through workplace mental health initiatives, such as those offered by October and October digital group sessions, can help improve collective self-esteem and reduce related stress.
+The leading cause of self-esteem stress in the United Kingdom population is often linked to workplace-related factors such as job insecurity, high work demands, and lack of recognition or support.
+Economic pressures and social comparison, amplified by social media, also significantly contribute.
+Addressing these through supportive workplace cultures and mental health resources like October or digital group sessions offered by October can be effective.

 - Self-esteem Prevalence